Vegas Golden Knights: Name

 The team's name includes "Knights" as a homage to the Black Knights of the United States Military Academy, Foley's alma mater, and because knights were, according to Foley, "the epitome of the warrior class".
 Foley had hoped to name his team the Black Knights, but dropped that plan after encountering resistance from federal officials.
 Foley was unable to call the team the "Vegas Knights" because the London Knights owned the "Knights" name in Canada.

 "Golden" was included in the name because gold is, as Foley stated, the "No. 1 precious metal", and because Nevada is the largest gold-producing state in the country.
 "Las" was omitted from the team's name because, according to Foley, residents tend to refer to the city simply as "Vegas", and because a four-word name would have been too long.

 The United States Army opposed the team's trademark registration because their exhibition parachute team uses the same nickname; they dropped their opposition after negotiating a trademark coexistence agreement with the team.
 An objection was also raised by the College of Saint Rose because its sports teams use the same name; the Vegas team's initial trademark application was denied as a result, but was later approved on appeal.
 The team did clear the name with Clarkson University, which also uses the name Golden Knights.

 Mascot

 The Golden Knights' mascot is a Gila monster named Chance.
 He was unveiled at the team's second home game on October 13, 2017.
 The team opted against using a knight for a mascot because it found that knight mascots used by other teams were not very child-friendly.
+However, the team's pre-game show often includes a skating knight.